SendGrid Alternatives (2026): The Free Tier Is Gone, Now What?

 Brevo pricing:

 Brevo paid pricing is credit-based, so your monthly cost depends on selected email volume and add-ons.
-In Brevo's pricing chart, both Starter and Business are shown as starting from 5,000 emails/month and scale upward with larger credit bundles.
+In Brevo's pricing chart, both Starter and Standard are shown as starting from 5,000 emails/month and scale upward with larger credit bundles.

 Best for: Small businesses and non-technical teams who want email marketing, transactional email, CRM, and SMS without managing multiple vendors.
 The free tier is the most generous on this list by daily send limit (300 emails/day).